AutoCAD: All You Need to Know Before Getting Started

 AutoCAD enables the professional creation and editing of 2D geometry and 3D models with solids, surfaces, and objects.
 It is one of the most internationally recognized CAD software because of the wide variety of editing possibilities it offers.
-This is why it is a tool widely used by architects, engineers and industrial designers, among others.
+For these reasons, it is a tool widely used by architects, engineers and industrial designers, among others.
 Currently, the software is developed and marketed by Autodesk, a leader in the market of design, engineering and 3D animation software.
 Founded in 1982, Autodesk, a multinational company, began its adventure with the development of AutoCAD before moving on to other software solutions, some of which specialize in additive manufacturing.

 The first version of AutoCAD included only a modifiable drawing and a limited set of functionalities.
 Despite its simplicity, it was at the time a real revolution as it allowed to replace traditional hand drawings with a digital drawings.
 The name AutoCAD refers to Autodesk of course but also to Computer Aided Design.
 Initially, the software was not designed for 3D design, it was only dedicated to two-dimensional modeling.
 AutoCAD has rapidly evolved: so what are its features today?